pkel/cpr/website/content/en/docs/methods/virtual-environment.md

 that are locally visible to a node will stay locally visible to this node forever.
 If a block is locally visible, then all its ancestors are also locally visible.
-This restriction does not apply to block children where we local visibility might be partial.
+This restriction does not apply to block children where local visibility can be incomplete.

-In other words, we assume that nodes have partial knowledge about the block DAG.
+To summarize, we assume that nodes have partial knowledge about the block DAG.
 A node's knowledge grows over time as it learns about new blocks in the order imposed by the DAG.

-Nodes can create blocks.
-For this, all parents must be locally visible.
+Nodes can create blocks and append them to the DAG.
+Naturally, all parent blocks must be locally visible to the appending node.
 Freshly created blocks are invisible to all nodes but their creator.
 Nodes can decide to share blocks.
-Depending on the communication assumptions (made elsewhere), the virtual environment makes visible shared blocks, including all their ancestors, to the other nodes.
-Typically, blocks which have never been shared, and whose descendants have not been shared, will not be visible to any nodes but its creator.
+If so, the virtual environment makes visible shared blocks, including all their ancestors, to the other nodes according to the communication assumptions made elsewhere.
+Typically, blocks which have never been shared, and whose descendants have not been shared, will not be visible to any nodes but their creator.
 We say these blocks are withheld by their creator.
 Usually, honest nodes do not withhold blocks but malicious nodes do.

 We model the determinism of hash-linked lists by allowing nodes to re-create blocks.
 If two nodes create two identical blocks---that is,